 Lineup cards that make it easy

-We have designed our lineup cards so that you do not have to turn in a new lineup every time an injury strikes.
-You simply list your backup players in the order you want them to appear, and then your starters are automatically substituted for if they miss games.
-However, when you do want to make a strategy change, you certainly can.
-As long as you use our web site's lineup card feature to make changes there is no charge for turning in new lineups.
-If you want to turn in lineup changes by postal mail or fax or e-mail you can do so, but then there is a charge.
-Changing your entire lineup card (making as many changes as you like on both the hitting and pitching sides) other than by using the web form costs $5, or you can change just one side for $3.
-There is *no* charge for trades or for picking up players during the season; the only transaction charge is for making lineup changes by a means other than using our web site's lineup card form.
+Scoresheet has designed lineup cards that do not require you to turn in a new lineup every time an injury occurs - you simply list your backup players in the order you want them to play, and your starters are automatically substituted for if they miss games.
+However, if and when you want to make a strategy change, you certainly can.
+As long as you use our website's lineup card feature to make changes, there is no charge for turning in new lineups.
+If you want to turn in lineup changes by postal mail, fax or e-mail, you can do so for either a $3 charge (for changes to either pitching or hitting) or a $5 charge (for changes to both sides).
+There is NO charge for trades or for picking up players during the season.

 Running a great fantasy baseball game is our focus

 At Scoresheet, we do not offer the cash prizes some 'contests' do.
 To offer cash prizes we'd have to raise prices, and more importantly, we'd have to change our game completely.
-We could no longer put teams into leagues since owners would just collude (make unfair trades) to put together a super team in an effort to win the prize.
-We believe the fun of playing fantasy sports is being in a real league, where a player can only be on one team in each league, where making real trades with other baseball fans is part of the fun, and where you compete directly against the other team owners in your league.
+We could no longer put teams into leagues since owners would just collude to make unfair trades in an effort to win.
+We believe the fun of playing fantasy sports is being in an actual league, where a player can only be on one team, where making trades with other baseball fans is part of the fun, and where you compete directly against the other team owners.

 See how much fun playing fantasy baseball can be.
-As some of our team owners proclaim: "Scoresheet makes you a total baseball fan", "it just gets better every year", "far superior to rotisserie or stat games".
-Every year better than 9 out of every 10 Scoresheet Baseball team owners return for another great season.
-So join the many thousands of satisfied team owners and Play the Best - Play Scoresheet!
+As some of our team owners have proclaimed: "Scoresheet makes you a total baseball fan"; "It just gets better every year"; "Far superior to rotisserie or stat games".
+Every year, better than 9 out of every 10 Scoresheet Baseball team owners return for another great season.
+So join the many thousands of satisfied fantasy team owners and Play the Best - Play Scoresheet!